SevaCaltech/Seva/docs/Creating_New_Users_README.md

 # Creating new users
-Here are the steps to create new operators for the app.
+*Note: this is automated in the `add_user.py` script* Here are the steps to create new operators for the app from the AWS Management Console.

 #### Cognito
 Cognito will allow the users to login to the app.